blitzkaiden42-dot/Soulsync-Fitness-Website/README.md

 # Soulsync-Fitness-Website
-For the website repository in application development.
+For the repository of the website, soulsync-fitness in application development.
+You can upload your assigned pages/component to the designated folder.